Homosexuality and Methodism: Methodist Church of Great Britain

-In 2005, the church voted "to offer the prospect of blessing services for same-sex couples", but in 2006 the church voted to step back but did offer "informal, private prayers to couples".
-In 2013, the denomination initiated a consultation on blessing same-sex marriages, and, in 2014, after same-sex marriage became legal, the Methodist Church decided in favor of allowing ministers to celebrate same-sex couples entering into civil marriages.
+In 2005, the Conference voted "to offer the prospect of blessing services for same-sex couples", but in 2006 the Conference voted to step back but did offer "informal, private prayers to couples".
+In 2013, the denomination initiated a consultation on blessing same-sex marriages, and, in 2014, after same-sex marriage became legal, the Conference decided in favor of allowing ministers to celebrate same-sex couples entering into civil marriages.
 Also in 2014, "the Conference resolved that its previous ruling that there was no reason per se to prevent anyone within the Church, ordained or lay, from entering into or remaining within a civil partnership, should also extend to those entering into legally contracted same-sex marriages".

 The denomination officially stated that Methodists may enter into same-sex marriages and that "prayers of thanksgiving or celebration may be said, and there may be informal services of thanksgiving or celebration".

-On 3 July 2019, the British Methodist Conference voted by 247 votes to 48 to allow same-sex marriages in British Methodist churches that approve.
+On 3 July 2019, the Conference voted by 247 to 48 to adopt a report recommending that same-sex marriages be allowed in British Methodist churches that approve.

 On 30 June 2021, the Conference voted to reaffirm the resolution of the 2019 Conference, and consented in principle to the marriage of same-sex couples on Methodist premises and by Methodist ministers and other authorised officers.
 The traditionalist caucus, Methodist Evangelicals Together, opposed the decision.